Colorado-State-University-CMB/shell-novice/_episodes/01-intro.md

 - "The shell's main disadvantages are its primarily textual nature and how cryptic its commands and operation can be."
 ---

+NOTE: This is a modification to test a fork on codespaces.

 ### Background

 Humans and computers commonly interact in many different ways, such as through a keyboard and mouse,